 For single taxpayers:

-For married persons filing joint returns, the rates remain the same, but the income brackets are doubled.
+For married people filing joint returns, the rates remain the same, but the income brackets are doubled.

 File Form N-11, Individual Income Tax Return, by April 20.
 Other forms can be found on the Hawaii Department of Taxation website.

 Hawaii does not have a sales tax.
-Instead, the state collects a 4 percent general excise tax, which is assessed on all business activities, including retail sales, commissions, rental income and services.
+Instead, the state collects a 4% general excise tax, which is assessed on all business activities, including retail sales, commissions, rental income and services.

-Other activities, such as wholesale sales, are taxed at one-half of 1 percent.
+Other activities, such as wholesale sales, are taxed at 0.5%.
 More details on Hawaii's general excise and use tax can be found in the Department of Taxation's collection of excise tax forms and publications.

-Oahu added a 0.5 percent surcharge to the general excise tax, effective Jan.
-1, 2007, bringing that island's excise tax rate to 4.5 percent.
+Oahu added a 0.5% surcharge to the general excise tax, effective Jan.
+1, 2007, bringing that island's excise tax rate to 4.5%.
 This added charge goes to fund Oahu's mass transit system.

 Personal and real property taxes